Kenan Judge

 Kenan Judge (born c.
 1957) is an American politician.
 A member of the Democratic Party, he has served as a member of the Iowa House of Representatives from District 27 since 2019.

 Career

 Judge was born in Ottumwa, Iowa, and raised in Georgetown, an unincorporated area of Monroe County, Iowa.
-After graduating from Albia High School, Judge began working for HyVee, where he worked for 38 years, eventually becoming an executive.
-He began campaigning for the District 44 seat of the Iowa House of Representatives in January 2018.
+After graduating from Albia High School, Judge began working for grocery chain Hy-Vee, where he worked for 38 years, eventually becoming an executive.
+He was a lifelong Republican but left the party after Trump won the 2016 Republican Party presidential primaries.
+He began campaigning for the District 44 seat of the Iowa House of Representatives in January 2018 as a moderate Democrat.
 He defeated Republican Party candidate Anna Bergman and Libertarian Party candidate Gabriel Thomson in the November 2018 general election.
-Judge won reelection in 2020, facing Republican Dave Lorenzen and political independent David Stock.
+Judge won reelection in 2020, facing Republican Dave Lorenzen and independent David Stock.

+Committee assignments

+As of January 2026, Judge serves on the following committees in the Iowa House.